google/docsy-example/content/en/docs/Locations/Nasudana/_index.md

 ## Geography

-            <div>Nasudana is entirely covered in forest, except for the north eastern mountains surrounding The Temple of Syfyr.
-This place is also home to an inactive Volcano which the Gialon seem to have a natural affinity to and worship it as a god.</div>
+            Nasudana is entirely covered in forest, except for the north eastern mountains surrounding The Temple of Syfyr.
+This place is also home to an inactive Volcano which the Gialon seem to have a natural affinity to and worship it as a god.

 ## Flora & Fauna

-            <div>Many rare flowers can be found in the forests which are often used as perfumes and for some herbal remedies
+            Many rare flowers can be found in the forests which are often used as perfumes and for some herbal remedies

 A large proportion of birds, woodland creatures and earth elementals.
 Some fire elementals can also be found near the volcano but they do not seem to venture much further.
-However, this has not always been the case the Vishim have discovered many burned sections of the forest that appear to have regrown at a rapid rate.</div>
+However, this has not always been the case the Vishim have discovered many burned sections of the forest that appear to have regrown at a rapid rate.

 ## Natural Resources

-            <div>This continent is home to many unusual forms of metal and stone which are mostly exported to Westhaven by the Vishim.</div>
+            This continent is home to many unusual forms of metal and stone which are mostly exported to Westhaven by the Vishim.